D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Why?

 In the previous iteration, this blog was built on Jekyll, and hosted on GitHub Pages, without a custom domain.
 While that setup worked out well enough for starting out, I found myself in the market for a different static site generator, and consequently, a new service to host my website.
 While Jekyll served my needs well enough for the short term, I increasingly found that my lack of Ruby knowledge was making things difficult for me.
 Furthermore, as this was the only Ruby project I have ever worked on, I didn't really have much incentive to immerse myself in the language.
-Also, there were certain features that Jekyll required third party packages to implement
+Also, there were certain features that Jekyll required third party packages and extra configuration to implement, such as pagination, which I felt should have been included by default.

 ## Choosing a Static Site Generator

 With this in mind, I set out on finding a new static site generator.
 The two main alternatives to Jekyll that I looked at were Pelican and Hugo.
 While Pelican certainly appealed to me, being a Pythonista and all, I ultimately decided to opt for Hugo, due to the fact that didn't require any setup or configuration (other than downloading and installing a binary), it's extensive selection of themes, as well as its incredibly fast, and auto-reloading, development server.
 In addition to that, even though Hugo is written in Go, it is not a package for the language that requires Go to already be installed.
 Instead, to install Hugo, one simply either downloads an installer from the Hugo website, or installs it through a package manager.
 I opted for the later of the two.

 ## Building the Website